 - Leg ulcers

 Failing to have this chronic vein disease diagnosed and treated can lead to an increase in vein damage and more severe skin infections.
 Keep in mind that while venous insufficiency can’t be entirely cured, it can be treated with the assistance of a vein specialist.
-At the Vascular Health, we specialize in vein health at our clinic to help those who have vein discomfort.
+At the Vascular Health Center, we specialize in vein health at our clinic to help those who have vein discomfort.

 Unfortunately, the symptoms of vein disease can also prevent you from doing many of the things that you did before.
 An appointment at the vein health clinic is an opportunity to evaluate how well your veins function and how you can deal with the discomfort you’re experiencing in the lower portion of the body.
 We use a bilateral venous duplex ultrasound or an intravascular ultrasound to look at the deep veins in your legs and your ankles.
 If you need treatment, the vascular care team can explain your options.
 We want you to be aware of the full impact of venous insufficiency on what it can do to the health of your veins.

 When it comes to the treatment of venous insufficiency, there are options available for it, but the condition can’t be cured.
 With the help of the Vascular Health Centers, we can provide treatments that will help with any discomfort you may be experiencing in your legs or ankles.
 Treatment for vein disease is much simpler and safer than the painful vein-stripping surgery of the past.
 A number of minimally-invasive procedures are used at the vein health clinic including: